Must Have Wedding Photos List

-I trust my photographer to get all the major “must-have” wedding pictures for me—the bride getting ready, the bride and groom saying their vows, the best man’s speech, etc. I also trust that she’ll be good at getting everyone in natural looking poses.
+I trust our wedding photographer to get all the major must have wedding photos for us—the bride getting ready, the bride and groom saying their vows, the best man’s speech, etc. I also trust that she’ll be good at getting everyone in natural looking poses.
 She did a great job at alleviating my anxiety and awkwardness during the engagement session by giving us poses to try and tweaking them when we looked awkward.
-This is essential in a photographer, because sometimes you think you look great/cute/hilarious/adorable in a photo, but really you just look strange.
+This is essential in a wedding photographer, because sometimes you think you look great/cute/hilarious/adorable in a photo, but really you just look strange.

 When we posed for this, I thought it looked cute.
 But seeing the picture, I am confused at the angles.
 What, exactly, is going on here?

-I probably won’t give my photographer a comprehensive list of all the photos I want taken, but I do have a running list in my head (which is to say, Pinterest) of photos that might not be standard for every photographer—photos that I absolutely need to have.
-Here’s the Top 10:
+I probably won’t give our wedding photographer a comprehensive list of all the photos I want taken, but I do have a running list in my head (which is to say, Pinterest) of photos that might not be standard for every photographer—photos that I absolutely need to have.
+Here are my top 10 must have wedding photos.

-1) The groom’s reaction as the bride walks down the aisle: Obviously there will be pics of me walking down the aisle, but my favorite part of wedding ceremonies is seeing the groom’s reaction to it.
-(Okay, maybe I stole that from 27 Dresses, but it really is a great part of wedding ceremonies!)
-A lot of weddings I see online omit these pictures (it’s possible that they took them but just didn’t include them in the blog posts) but I want to make sure I get Mr. Unicycle’s reaction!
+1) The groom’s reaction as the bride walks down the aisle.
+Obviously, there will be pics of me walking down the aisle, but my favorite part of wedding ceremonies is seeing the groom’s reaction to it.
+(OK, maybe I stole that from 27 Dresses, but it really is a great part of wedding ceremonies!)
+A lot of weddings I see online omit these must have wedding photos (it’s possible that they took them but just didn’t include them in the blog posts), but I want to make sure I get Mr. Unicycle’s reaction!
 And he better cry at my devastating beauty!

 Image via Joielala Photography